MolSSI/MIRP/README.md

 ## Acknowledgements

-This material is based upon work supported by the National Science Foundation under grant no. ACI-1547580
+This work was supported by the Molecular Sciences Software Institute under U.S. National Science Foundation grant ACI-1547580.